Back to start

 Porjus

-Porjus power plant is situated on the Stora Luleälv river in the municipality of Jokkmokk.
+Porjus power plant is situated on the river Stora Luleälv in the municipality of Jokkmokk.
 When Porjus was built in the early 1900s, its purpose was to supply electricity to the Malmbanan railway line, which was used to transport iron ore.
 The new hydro power plant and the electrification of the railway triggered strong growth in Sweden's mining industry.

-In 1910, Sweden’s first hydro power plant, Olidan, which is situated on the Göta Älv river, started supplying power to industry and the railway.
-This paved the way for the development of the Luleälv river and the construction of Porjus power plant.
+In 1910, Sweden’s first hydro power plant, Olidan, which is situated on the river Göta älv, started supplying power to industry and the railway.
+This paved the way for the development of the river Lule älv and the construction of Porjus power plant.
 Until that time, people had been very sceptical about electricity.
 It was not until the problems associated with transporting electricity over long distances without major losses were solved that interest in electricity increased.

+Work on the construction of Porjus power plant started in 1910.
 In 1915, King Gustaf V officially declared Porjus power plant open by telephone because his advisers deemed it unsafe to undertake such a long journey during war time.
 Porjus quickly became a hub in an industrial Sweden which was consuming ever more energy.
 When the power plant was officially opened, there were already 20 hydro power plants all over Sweden, but Porjus attracted a great deal of attention, due to its location and its construction technology, which was highly advanced for its day.

 The power plant is located below ground, on a site blasted out of the rock.
 Between 1920 and 1960, the number of turbines in the old power plant increased to nine units.
 The turbines still function but are not used for normal operations.
 Two of the old units have been converted into research units and are used to test new technology and equipment.